johnverz22/db-applications/README.md

 }
 ```

 3. Create routes.
 Routes are URL pattern associated with a specific action or resource on a web server.
 For instance the URL `http://localhost/index`, `/index` is the route.

+These code provides two distinct routes, the one serving home page and the other serving a JSON data of the persons table

 ```python
 # Route to serve home page